 Mozambique is currently a net importer of agricultural products and relies heavily on South Africa, Europe, China, India, and the United States for much of its food and other agricultural import needs.
-Major U.S. exports to Mozambique include wheat, soybean oil, and poultry and meat products (excluding eggs).
-U.S. imports from Mozambique include tree nuts, cane sugar, and tobacco.

-Despite low average tariffs and relatively stable and predictable formal trade regulations, Mozambique's inefficient customs procedures hinder trade.
+Despite low average tariff rates and relatively stable and predictable formal trade regulations, Mozambique's inefficient customs procedures hinder trade.
 The United States concluded a Trade and Investment Framework Agreement (TIFA) with Mozambique in 2005, but the most recent TIFA meeting was held in January 2012.
 Mozambique was a signatory of the African Continental Free Trade Agreement (AfCFTA) at the African Union's March 2018 Summit in Kigali but has yet to ratify the agreement.
-Mozambique is a member of the World Trade Organization (WTO) and the Southern African Development Community.
+Mozambique is a member of the World Trade Organization (WTO) and the Southern African Development Community (SADC).

 In April 2020, Mozambique created the External Trade Portal site, where importers/exporters may obtain useful information (in English or Portuguese) regarding trade with Mozambique.
-The portal was built with the support of the U.S. Agency for International Development and contains trade information related to import/export and transit procedures, required forms, import taxes, and trade agreements.
+The portal was built with the support of the U.S. Agency for International Development (USAID) and contains trade information related to import/export and transit procedures, required forms, import taxes, and trade agreements.
 The External Trade Portal site is a key public instrument for both the government and private sector to improve transparency and access trade information.
 The portal eases access to information related to import and export procedures and can help reduce the time spent locating relevant trade information.